Vedant1124/Team-alchemist-HCL-Hakathon-/README.md

 - ✔ Encoders for categorical features
 - ✔ A complete **Streamlit web application**
 - ✔ Clean code and easy setup
-- ✔ Suitable for academic/project submissions or interviews

 ---